 Vectren, in an attempt to help lower peoples electric bills and save on resources, has inacted the Vectren Summer Cycler Program.
 The short explanation is that Vectren will remotely shut off your air conditioning unit during peak times, to conserve energy.
 Although just recently the program has failed, due to demand, below is an explanation of the program to help you decide if it’s right for you.

 First off and probably most important, the program is designed to save you money every month.
 You can lessen the cost even more by getting a small room dehumidifier by a click here, thus collectively saving you a ton of money.
 Not only will you receive a discount from Vectren for enrolling, you will also save money from the lower use of power running your A/C.

 Remote Turn Off

 When you sign up for the Vectren Summer Cycler, a local heating and Austin Duct Cleaning company will come out and install a device on your air conditioner.
 This device will be remotely controlled by Vectren and shut power off to the A/C for 12-13 minutes every half hour during the peak hours of the day.
+AirPros delivers impeccable A/C repair, install & preventive maintenance solutions.

 In the really hot summer months, 12-13 minutes of no A/C can make a big difference in the temperature of your house.
 Newer well insulated homes might not tell a difference, but older homes without proper insulation can heat up very quickly.
 In only a matter of minutes the temperature in your house can raise from 75 to 90 degrees.